-I received this video on “The Slow Death of Compassion for the Chronically Ill” a couple of weeks ago and just finally got around to watching it.
-The quality could be better, but Ken McKim makes some great points.
-It’s a bit long (30 minutes) but worth watching, and worth sharing with those who question our illnesses, and especially with those who believe that pain meds need to be even more controlled than they currently are.
+In “The Slow Death of Compassion for the Chronically Ill,” Ken McKim makes several excellent points, about the lack of compassion towards those with chronic illness.
+It’s not too long (30 minutes) and definitely worth watching and sharing, especially with those who question your illnesses, or believe that pain meds need to be even more controlled than they currently are.

 Video: The Slow Death of Compassion for the Chronically Ill

-Ok.
-I’ve thought a time or two that perhaps my “over-sharing” on my blog (and then to Facebook, etc) may make some of my friends uncomfortable.
+I’ve worried from time to time that perhaps my “over-sharing” on my blog (and then to Facebook, etc) may make some of my friends uncomfortable.
 But, honestly, these are my “friends” (most in the internet sense, some in the very real sense) so I would hope that they would love me regardless.
-The idea that some co-worker or something would look at me and think “I wish she’d stop looking so sick, it’s getting on my nerves”.
-Ok.
-Think it.
-I get it we all have negative thoughts towards people.
-But, you don’t say that shit!
+The idea that some co-worker or something would look at me and think “I wish she’d stop looking so sick, it’s getting on my nerves,” just WOW!
+It’s one thing to think it.
+We all have negative thoughts towards people from time to time.
+But, saying it out loud is another thing entirely.
+I don’t understand how anyone could feel so entitled.

 What hearing this story made me realize is that we need to stop hiding it.
-We need to stop letting the “norm” of what people see be the super inspirational stories and have them start seeing that we are all inspirational, for just fighting through each day.
-Sometimes, just getting out of bed is enough.
+We need to stop letting the “norm” of what people see be the super inspirational stories of people overcoming chronic illness, and see that the reality, the norm, is actually that despite our pain we push just to get through each day.
+That we are fighting every single day and putting in 110% just to get through the day.
+Sometimes, just getting out of bed is all we can do, and that’s enough.
 People need to be so bombarded by seeing what our normal looks like that it becomes normal to them.
 Not to the point that they can ignore it completely, but to the point that they notice, that they realize we are here.

 It’s time for those of us who are chronically ill to start making our illness more real to those around us.